BIRTH OF A CONCEPT

 - Your dog is attacked & injured by another animal or person.

 - Your dog is hit by a car.

 - Your dog ate or swallowed something harmful.

-- Your dog needs surgery that will improve or save it’s life.
+- Your dog needs surgery that will significantly improve or save it’s life.

 - You are a Non Profit rescue that needs funds/pledges to prevent a dog from being euthanized.

-- Your dog has passed and you request help with the vet bills that had been incurred.
+- Your dog passed away and you are asking for help with unpaid bills.

 - You and/or the veterinarian do not currently reside within the USA.